Two Weeks (FKA Twigs song): Critical reception

 "Two Weeks" was met with acclaim from music critics.
 The song was chosen upon release as Pitchfork's "Best New Track".
 Patric Fallon described it as "a beguilingly straight-laced cut of silken R&B" and "a commanding blast of raw sexual power."
 He also stated, "FKA twigs is larger than life here, knocking on the doors of great contemporary pop singers—Ciara, Mariah, and even Aaliyah, to name a few—with her breathy falsetto and magnetic presence."
 Pitchfork later placed it at number three on its 100 Best Tracks of 2014 list and at number 64 on its 200 Best Tracks of the Decade So Far list.
 In January 2015, "Two Weeks" was ranked at number two on The Village Voice's annual year-end Pazz & Jop critics' poll, after Future Islands' "Seasons (Waiting on You)".

 "Two Weeks" was also included in the book "1001 Songs You Must Hear Before You Die".

 Music video

 The music video was directed by Nabil Elderkin and premiered on 24 June 2014.
 In the video, FKA Twigs portrays a giant goddess surrounded by miniature dancers, also played by Twigs.
 The entire video consists of one long dolly-out shot.
 The video was nominated for Best Visual Effects and Best Cinematography at the 2015 MTV Video Music Awards.
-It remains her most viewed video on YouTube, standing at 34 million views as of January 2023.
+It remains her most viewed video on YouTube, standing at 38 million views as of June 2025.

 In popular culture

-The song has been featured in the USA Network series Mr. Robot, the CW series The Originals and the Starz series Hightown.
+The song has been featured in the USA Network series Mr. Robot, the CW series The Originals, the Starz series Hightown and Power and the Apple TV+ series Dark Matter.
 It serves as the opening theme of the second season of the Brazilian telenovela Hidden Truths.

 It was also featured in a Burberry men's fragrance commercial with Adam Driver.

+It was covered by #1 Dads featuring Tom Snowdon and Ainslie Wills in a 2015 triple j Like A Version performance.